-At Avena, we prepare dozens of gallons of fresh Rose Petal Elixir and Love Elixir and dry as many petals as we can collect before the Japanese beetles emerge in July.
+At Avena, we prepare dozens of gallons of fresh Rose Petal Elixir and dry as many petals as we can collect before the Japanese beetles emerge in July.
 This extraordinary elixir relaxes the nervous system, eases feelings of impatience and agitation associated with PMS and menopause, comforts a sad heart, and inspires a feeling of love and compassion for oneself and others.
 Roses soothe and support the digestive system, cool emotional heat and inflammation related to women’s reproductive health, and fill the heart with harmony and peace.

 Come October, we gather rose hips before the first frost and cut them in half, lay them out to dry on screens or in the food dehydrator.
 A cup of rose hip tea, especially in winter, combined with fresh ginger and red lycii berries is a true delight.